snapshotpl/ZfSnapVarConfig/README.md

 composer require snapshotpl/zf-snap-var-config
 ```

-and remember to add `ZfSnapVarConfig` module to your `application.config.php` file! :-)
+If you want to use this library as Zend Framework module add `ZfSnapVarConfig` to your `application.config.php` file.